-Choose the Best IOL (Intraocular Lens) for your Eyes
+Choose the Best IOL (Intraocular Lens) for Cataract Surgery

 A tiny, clear Lens, which is implanted into your eye during cataract surgery, is known as an intraocular lens (IOL).
 It consists of biocompatible substances such as acrylic or silicone, thus it can be left in the eye without any maintenance.